Reviewing Lancer Orthodontics (OTCMKTS:LANZ) and BIOLASE (NASDAQ:BIOL)

-Lancer Orthodontics (OTCMKTS:LANZ) and BIOLASE (NASDAQ:BIOL) are both medical companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their analyst recommendations, earnings, valuation, dividends, risk, profitability and institutional ownership.
+Lancer Orthodontics (OTCMKTS:LANZ) and BIOLASE (NASDAQ:BIOL) are both medical companies, but which is the superior business?
+We will compare the two companies based on the strength of their earnings, valuation, analyst recommendations, risk, dividends, profitability and institutional ownership.

-11.6% of BIOLASE shares are owned by institutional investors.
-24.3% of Lancer Orthodontics shares are owned by company insiders.
-Comparatively, 3.1% of BIOLASE shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+11.6% of BIOLASE shares are held by institutional investors.
+24.3% of Lancer Orthodontics shares are held by company insiders.
+Comparatively, 3.1% of BIOLASE shares are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This is a summary of recent recommendations and price targets for Lancer Orthodontics and BIOLASE, as provided by MarketBeat.
+This is a summary of current recommendations for Lancer Orthodontics and BIOLASE, as provided by MarketBeat.com.

 |Sell Ratings